 Lyra was constructed in 1998 and commissioned in 2000.
 She is one of a rare handful of rugged go-anywhere sailboats designed for a very specific purpose and built to exacting standards.

 This graceful and unique Dutch yacht is a head-turner wherever she goes and is customized and adapted for very discerning and serious world cruisers.
-Don’t be fooled however by her stunning lines and her classic appearance.
-This is a modern sailing yacht designed and built to the absolute highest current world standards using composites and epoxy – stronger than steel.
-The result is a light, stiff and proven seaworthy machine that is very easy to sail, even solo.
+Don’t be fooled by her stunning lines and her classic appearance.
+This is a modern sailing yacht was designed and built to the absolute highest current world standards, using composites and epoxy – stronger than steel.
+The result is a light, stiff, and proven seaworthy machine that is very easy to sail, even solo.

 Lyra is not your average production-yacht.
 She is the proud creation from the board of Van de Stadt in Holland, a pioneer of modern yacht design.
-He is responsible for the wing-section fin keel and balanced spade rudder combination, the first very fast plywood yachts, the world’s very first series-production fiberglass yacht, and the world’s first maxi – “Stormvogel”.
-Lyra’s design is based on Van de Stadt’s original SAMOA 47, but the design team customized several features to achieve the outcome seen in this beautiful one-off 49’ version.
+Ricus van de Stadt is responsible for the wing-section-fin-keel and balanced spade-rudder combination, the first race-winning plywood yachts, the world’s very first series-production fibreglass yacht, and the world’s first maxi racer: STORMVOGEL.
+Lyra’s design is based on Van de Stadt’s original Samoa 47, but the design team customized several features to achieve the outcome seen in this beautiful one-off 49’ version.

 The renowned yard of Adrie Pijnen in Holland, known worldwide for high-end custom composite vessels, was chosen for the specialized construction.
-Van de Stadt openly favors composite epoxy construction, but very few yards anywhere in the world today still use this method due to its exorbitantly high cost of production.
-Most Samoas have in fact been constructed in aluminum, a good material, but known for its high maintenance requirements, and not considered particularly suitable for sailing in high latitudes.
+Van de Stadt strongly favours composite epoxy construction, but very few yards anywhere in the world today still use this method due to the exorbitantly high cost of production.

-The insurance survey conducted last year in 2018 is absolutely clean with zero recommendations and lists current replacement value at US$1,375,000.00 Surveys for 2010 and 2013 also available to serious enquirers.
+The insurance survey conducted in 2018 is absolutely clean with zero recommendations and lists current replacement value at US$1,375,000.00.
+Surveys for 2010 and 2013 also available to serious enquirers.

-This exceptional vessel is available together with all equipment currently on board which includes tools, a huge spares inventory, dinghy, outboard, folding bicycles, charts and guides – too many to list.
+This exceptional vessel is available together with all equipment currently on board which includes tools, a huge spares inventory, dinghy, outboard, folding Brompton bicycles, pilots, charts, and guides – too many to list.
 Step aboard and go exploring.

 MAIN CABIN (Port)